Boscarino History, Family Crest & Coats of Arms

 Some of the first North American settlers with Boscarino name or one of its variants:

 Boscarino Settlers in United States in the 19th Century

-- Bernarda Boscarino, aged 15, who emigrated to the United States from Corleone, in 1892
+- Bernarda Boscarino, aged 15, who immigrated to the United States from Corleone, in 1892

 - Brasa Boscarino, aged 45, who landed in America from Corleone, in 1892

-- Giovanna Boscarino, aged 13, who emigrated to the United States from Corleone, in 1892
+- Giovanna Boscarino, aged 13, who immigrated to the United States from Corleone, in 1892

 - Gaetano Boscarino, aged 25, who landed in America from Campofiorito, in 1897